jhakumarashish/RND/README.md

-## Crate a websit for the testing purpos
+## Create a website for the testing purpose